 Your website’s typeface is more important than you think.

-Comic Sans Serif just doesn't cut it anymore I'm afraid.
-Check out this post for a list of fonts you should avoid using in your website.
+Comic Sans Serif just doesn’t cut it anymore I’m afraid.
+Check out this post for a list of fonts you should avoid using on your website.

 Poor choice and use of typography can lead to poor conversion rates.

 - Do some A/B split testing to test various font styles and sizes.

 - Using multiple font styles can make your website design look inconsistent, so consider using two or three styles at the most.

 4. Content sliders

 Content carousels on a website are no longer a good trend.
 In fact, using them can overwhelm your visitors with information, which can cause confusion as to what action they should take next.